hexaeder/SymbolicIndexingInterface.jl/docs/src/complete_sii.md

 ## Parameter Timeseries

-If a solution object saves modified parameter values (such as through callbacks) during the simulation, it must implement several additional functions for correct functioning of [`getu`](@ref) and [`getp`](@ref). [`ParameterTimeseriesCollection`](@ref) helps in implementing parameter timeseries objects.
+If a solution object includes modified parameter values (such as through callbacks) during the simulation, it must implement several additional functions for correct functioning of [`getu`](@ref) and [`getp`](@ref). [`ParameterTimeseriesCollection`](@ref) helps in implementing parameter timeseries objects.
 The following mockup gives an example of